abhisheksingh87/starter-cookbook/content/best-practices/spring-boot-testing-notes.md

     }
     ```

-## Only load `slices` of functionality when [testing spring boot applications](https://spring.io/blog/2016/04/15/testing-improvements-in-spring-boot-1-4).
+## Load _slices_ of functionality when [testing spring boot applications](https://spring.io/blog/2016/04/15/testing-improvements-in-spring-boot-1-4).

 1.  **@SpringBootTest** annotation loads whole application, but it is better to limit Application Context only to a set of spring components that participate in test scenario, by listing them in annotation declaration.